ydydsnyd/mono/doc/docs/reference/server-pull.md

 ### Additional options

 Tere are other strategies you could use to compute the patch, and we plan to document the space of possibilities better in the future.
 Until then, please [contact us](https://replicache.dev/#contact) if you'd like to discuss options and tradeoffs.

+### Handling Unknown Clients

+Replicache does not currently support [deleting client records from the server](https://github.com/rocicorp/replicache/issues/1033).

+As such there is only one valid way a requesting clientID could be unknown to the server: the client is new and the record hasn't been created yet.
+For these new clients, our recommendation is:

+1. Validate the requesting client is in fact new (`lastMutationID === 0`).
+If the client isn't new, then data must have been deleted from the server which is not allowed.
+The server should abort and return a 500.
+2. Compute a patch and cookie as normal, and return `lastMutationID: 0`.
+The push handler [should create the client record](./server-push#unknown-client-ids) on first push.

+See [Dynamic Pull](../byob/dynamic-pull) for an example implementation.

 ## Pull Launch Checklist